A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Methods

 where $\mathbf{S_1}$ is the set of tags assigned to a paper by Coder 1 and $\mathbf{S_2}$ is the set of tags assigned to the same paper by Coder 2.
 When comparing \acro{ICR} values across attributes, we observed the range of $0.45$ (least agreement for Principles of Mixed-Initiative User Interfaces) to $0.74$ (most agreement for Artificial Agents' Means of Contribution).
 We include more details of the \acro{ICR} values in the supplemental material.
 Upon reflecting on the \acro{ICR} values, we observed that factors such as the presentation of related information in the reviewed papers impacted the coders' abilities to identify the information.
-Through discussion over the course of several months, we resolved these conflicts and made minor adjustments to our codebook.
-During these discussions, coders referred back to the reviewed manuscripts to exchange evidence on how they came to their coding decisions, consider more information such as the system implementation details, and decide on which terms to use to describe the design choices.
-The results we present in the remainder of this paper are based on the data after coders arrived at their consensus.
+Through discussion over the course of several months, we resolved these conflicts by referring back to the reviewed manuscripts to exchange evidence on how we came to our coding decisions and considering more information such as the system implementation details.
+The results we present in the remainder of this paper are based on the data after coders' consensus.